 The raster type parameter allows you to specify the type of raster visualization.
-You can select between history and histogram views, with either loudness or delta values.
-Loudness values match the currently selected loudness type while delta values take the difference between source and target or output loudness.
+You can select between history and <a

 Delta view is useful for determining how much loudness is being changed, and how much residual there is between target and output loudness.